 Our charter provides that the number of directors will be set only by our Board of Directors in accordance with our bylaws.
 Our bylaws provide that a majority of our entire Board of Directors may at any time increase or decrease the number of directors.
 However, unless our bylaws are amended, the number of directors may never be less than three nor more than eight.
 Any vacancy on our Board of Directors for any cause other than an increase in the number of directors may be filled by a majority of the remaining directors, even if such majority is less than a quorum.
-Any vacancy on our Board of Directors created by an increase in the number of directors.
+Any vacancy on our Board of Directors created by an increase in the number of directors may be filled by a majority vote of the entire Board of Directors.